sara-zeus/db-Global-Super-Store/README.md

 ## Overview

 Welcome to my Meta Database Engineer Capstone Project!
-This project showcases my culmination of skills and knowledge gained throughout the Meta Database Engineer program.
+This project showcases my culmination of skills and knowledge gained throughout the Meta Database Engineer professional certificate.
 It involves a comprehensive exploration and implementation of database-related tasks, from design to visualization.

 ## Project Focus